Fears about sobriety are common, even for people who desperately seek it.

 What’s that old cliché?
 Whether you think you can or you can’t, you’re probably right.

 You don’t have to produce some hidden, superhuman strength to be successful at sobriety.
-All you need is some patience, a little empathy for yourself, and a firm commitment to meeting your goal.
+But you do need patience, empathy for yourself, and a firm commitment to meeting your goal.

-Again, any fear you may have about sobriety that is rooted in self-loathing is going to become a self-fulfilling prophecy.
+Again, any fear you may have about sobriety rooted in self-loathing will become a self-fulfilling prophecy.
 You can do it.
 Some people manage to get there faster than others, but it’s not a competition.

 Everybody is a little scared when they first get sober.
 Your job is to recognize the fears for what they are – little lies we tell ourselves to keep from changing.
 Sometimes our fears are logical, but mostly they are not.

-Don’t let fear keep you from a living a better life.
+Don’t let fear keep you from living a better life.